manikangkan/raisebe.com/README.md

 ## 🎊 Getting Started

 After successful installation of the prerequisites, you can go ahead and test the project.
-Since the project does not contain a backend so far, the default username will be presented to you as manikangkandas.

 ### ⚙️ Prerequisites